-Last updated on February 17th, 2019 at 04:26 pm
+Last updated on February 10th, 2020 at 10:58 am

 My Beef Guinness Mini Pies are just the things you are looking for!
 Hearty shredded beef, cooked in a rich sauce and studded with vegetables can be served as is or tucked into flaky, portable packages.

 Doesn’t the sound of that get your belly rumbling and your mouth drooling?
 Now this recipe may seem long, but I am of the mind to prep ahead so I have lots of options on hand when the mood strikes.
 This beef and Guinness roast is no exception.

 Freezing in individual or smaller portions makes it easier to serve on those busy nights too!
 This Beef and Guinness Roast can be made on a weekend and enjoyed later:)

 - Return your beef to the pot and bake until the meat is tender and the broth/beer combination has reduced into a glossy, thick sauce.

 At this point, you can serve the Beef and Guinness as is, along with some creamy mashed potatoes and roasted carrots, or you can save for the mini pies I’m making right now.

 Either way, this roast will blow you away!
 It will certainly keep me warm on a chilly night while I’m sipping a beer.
-While getting this recipe together I discovered that Guinness now has a blonde ale that is just as delicious as their Draught Stout.
+While getting this recipe together I discovered that Guinness now has a blonde ale that is just as delicious as the Draught Stout.
 If you like Guinness it is a must try!

 I love a homemade pie crust just as much as the next person but if you are not inclined to make one, don’t already have one prepped in the freezer, or are running short on time, buy some already prepped in the refrigerator section of your store.
 No shame in that game at all!!

-Place your filling on the larger crust, top with the smaller one, crimp the edges to seal, and place in a muffin pan that has been coated with non-stick spray.
+- Crimp the edges to seal, and place in a muffin pan that has been coated with non-stick spray.
 Make sure to cut a little opening in the top to release the steam while they are baking.